zchking/docs/pages/katalon-studio/tutorials/handling_iframe_issue.md

 **Common exceptions**

-Noted that **NoSuchFrameException** or **InvalidSwitchToTargetException** exceptions are thrown when the target frame to be switched to doesn’t exist.
+Noted that **NoSuchFrameException** or **InvalidSwitchToTargetException** exceptions are thrown when the target frame to be switched to doesn't exist.

 If you need further support, join us on [Katalon Forum](https://forum.katalon.com/).